-Undergraduate and graduate students are involved in the data processing and programming aspects of this project, which is contributing to their science education.
+Undergraduate and graduate students were involved in the data processing and programming aspects of this project, which contributed to their science education.
 The Mathematica application developed as part of this project can also serve as an educational tool to illustrate the relationships between convective heating and wind profiles in tropical cyclones and other atmospheric vortices.